How long has TMAX been available to Canadians?

 - The Government of Canada changes the rules around TFSAs

 A Mortgage Investment Corporation (MIC) is an investment and lending company designed specifically for mortgage lending (primarily residential) in Canada.
 Owning shares in a MIC enables you to invest in a company which manages a diversified and secured pool of mortgages.
-Shares of a MIC are qualified investments under the Income Tax Act (Canada) for RRSPs, RRIFs, LIRAs, LRSPs, TFSAs and Corporate Investment Accounts.
+Shares of a MIC are qualified investments under the Income Tax Act (Canada) for RRSPs, RRIFs, LIRAs, LRSPs, TFSAs and Corporate Accounts.
 Mortgage Investment Corporations are generally provincially registered and licensed, with the management of the mortgage fund under the direction of provincially licensed mortgage brokers.

 As shares of MICs are direct capital to funding pools of mortgages, all interest generated from the mortgages must be directly passed onto shareholders quarterly.